klaytn/kips/KIPs/kip-37.md

 ### KIP-37 Token Receiver

 Smart contracts MUST implement all of the functions in the KIP37TokenReceiver interface to accept transfers.
-See “Safe Transfer Rules” for further detail.
+See [Safe Transfer Rules](#safe-transfer-rules) for further detail.

 Smart contracts MUST implement the KIP-13 supportsInterface function and signify support for the KIP37TokenReceiver interface to accept transfers.
 See “KIP37TokenReceiver KIP-13 rules” for further detail.